Renaissance/Enlightenment (1600’s-1800’s)

 introduction

 The Renaissance was a time of rebirth and intellectual growth that ignited curiosity and discovery across Europe.
-While some were creating new mechanical monsters like the printing press or the microscope, others turned their attention to the previously unexplored human anatomy.
-The work of Leonardo da Vinci and Andreas Vesalius during the Renaissance sparked a shift toward anatomy and dissection in society, advanced medicines, and influenced countless works of art that are still praised today.
-As we will see, these discoveries deepened society’s understanding of the scientific world around us and, in turn, set new standards of medical care for people around the globe.
+While some were creating new mechanical monsters, like the printing press or the microscope, others turned their attention to the previously unexplored human anatomy.
+The works of Leonardo da Vinci, Andreas Vesalius, and many other brilliant individuals during the Renaissance sparked a shift toward anatomy and dissection in society and advanced medicines, influencing countless works of art and diagrams that are still praised today.
+As we will see, these discoveries deepened society’s understanding of the scientific world around us, and in turn, set new standards of medical understanding, education, and care for people around the globe.

 COnnection to Science, Technology, and society

 The Renaissance marked a deepening of scientific understanding of the human body like never before.
-Science, Technology, and Society (STS) is defined by Harvard University as “[the exploration of] rich and compelling ways what difference it makes to human societies that we, collectively, are producers and users of science and technology” (What Is STS?, 2024).
-This newfound interest in anatomy spurred the creation of new technologies such as dissection tools and medicines.
+Science, Technology, and Society (STS) is defined by Harvard University as the explores “what difference it makes to human societies that we, collectively, are producers and users of science and technology” (What Is STS?, 2024).
+This newfound interest in anatomy spurred the creation of new technologies, such as dissection tools, diagrams, and medicines.
 Societal impacts were profound, ranging from public dissections that prompted the spread of scientific knowledge to the undeniable influence on art.
 The study of anatomy during the Renaissance was paramount to the advances in science, technology, and society of the time.

 Leonardo Davinci